 Implementation of an Interface

-Implementing interfaces is based on the concept of object-oriented programming.
-With common interfaces, you can use different but similar function blocks the same way.
+The implementation of interfaces is based on the concept of object-oriented programming.
+Using shared interfaces, you can implement different but similar function blocks in a similar way.

 Important

-A variable of the interface type is always a reference of the assigned function block instance.
+A variable of the interface type is always a reference to the assigned function block instance.

 METHOD GetName : STRING